Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Burial: Subterranean Light

-Looking to feast your eyes on 'Burial: Subterranean Light' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or watch the Niles Atallah-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Eager to watch 'Burial: Subterranean Light' right from your couch?
+Finding a streaming service to buy, rent, download, or view the Niles Atallah-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Burial: Subterranean Light' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Burial: Subterranean Light' on each platform when they are available.
 Now, before we get into all the details of how you can watch 'Burial: Subterranean Light' right now, here are some particulars about the Diluvio documentary flick.

-You probably already know what the movie's about, but just in case...
+Ready to dive into the plot?
 Here's the plot: "Several reels of film are buried in a forest in sourthern Chile.
 Ten years later the films are unearthed from the soil and projected.
 Ghosts have appeared on the surface of the decaying celulloid, they are the protagonists of Niles Atallah's earlier feature films "Lucia" and "Rey".
 The fictional characters have returned to haunt the images, peering through the layers of earth, as if interested in us, the spectators who watch them.
 Who is looking at who?
 Why have these characters returned?
 What do they want?
 The film is a secret code written by the earth itself." .